Code-Institute-Submissions/Goncalves95-Hangman-5.0/README.md

 - Hangman 5.0 big title from - [Text Editor](https://texteditor.com/)
 - Learning to create the game with - [Python for Beginners](https://www.pythonforbeginners.com/code-snippets-source-code/game-hangman) and [Hashtag](https://www.hashtagtreinamentos.com/jogo-da-forca-em-python) and [DIO](https://www.dio.me/articles/jogo-da-forca-em-python)
+- To deploy it, I followed the steps in the Code Institute lesson.

 ## Technologies used